Minimum wage statistics

-Group 1, where national minimum wages were lower than EUR 500 per month in January 2020.
-The EU Member States in this group included: Bulgaria, Latvia, Romania and Hungary; their national minimum wages ranged from EUR 312 in Bulgaria to EUR 487 in Hungary.
+- Group 1, with a national minimum wage below than EUR 700 per month.
+This group includes: Bulgaria, Hungary, Romania, Latvia, Croatia, Czechia, Estonia, Poland, Slovakia and Lithuania.
+Their national minimum wages ranged from EUR 332 in Bulgaria to EUR 642 in Lithuania.

-> - Group 3, where national minimum wages were at least EUR 1 000 per month in January 2020.
-The EU Member States in this group included: Spain, France, Germany, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 050 in Spain to EUR 2 142 in Luxembourg.
+- Group 3, with a national minimum wage above EUR 1 500 per month.
+This group includes: France, Germany, Belgium, the Netherlands, Ireland and Luxembourg.
+Their national minimum wages ranged from EUR 1 555 in France to EUR 2 202 in Luxembourg.

->

-> For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for the United Kingdom, as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.
+Note: for EU Member States with a national minimum wage that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for candidate and potential candidate countries as well as the United States, the level of minimum wages in euros and the annual rates of change are influenced by exchange rates used to convert national currencies in euro.

->

-> Minimum wages expressed in purchasing power standards
+Minimum wages expressed in purchasing power standards